eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-messages.md

 ### API version 2

-Permissions in API version 2 can be more fine-grained.
+Permissions in API version 2 can be defined fine-grained.
 In order to be able to receive all Messages of a Thing, you need `READ` permission for the `message:/` resource in the used [Policy](basic-policy.html#message).<br/>
 There can however be specified that you may only receive specific Messages (with a defined subject), also expressed via [Policy entry](basic-policy.html#message).<br/>